TharakaUJ/TharakaUJ.github.io/_posts/31x31_display/2025-05-22-Hacking a 31x31 LED Display to Play Snake 🐍.md

 <pixel type> framebuffer[31][31];
 ```

 Games write to this array; the renderer displays it on the LEDs or in a web browser.
-This separation makes adding new games easy—no changes to rendering needed.
+This separation makes adding new games easy, no changes to rendering needed.

 ---